arez/arez/docs/faq.md

 The annotation processor overrides the `equals()` and `hashCode()` methods as these methods are used internally by Arez when storing instances of these classes in a repository is generated or the `Arez.areNativeComponentsEnabled()` method returns true.
-The methods are implemented with the assumption that the component id is unique.
-If the component id is supplied by the toolkit user via the {@link: arez.annotations.ComponentId @ComponentId} annotation, the user must be careful to ensure that the component id is unique.
-It should be noted that the user may more explicitly control the generation of these methods using the `requireEquals` parameter on the {@link: arez.annotations.ArezComponent @ArezComponent} annotation.
+The methods are implemented with the assumption that the component id is unique within the scope of the arez context.
+If the component id is supplied to the toolkit via the {@link: arez.annotations.ComponentId @ComponentId} annotation, the user must be careful to ensure that the component id is unique.
+It should be noted that the user may more explicitly control the generation of these methods using the {@link: arez.annotations.ArezComponent#requireEquals() requireEquals}
+parameter on the {@link: arez.annotations.ArezComponent @ArezComponent} annotation.

 ### Why does the annotation processor only sometimes generate a toString() method?